Wai Hon's Blog

 Introduction

-At my workplace, most coding tasks must be performed on a remote workstation (or a browser-based IDE) because source code is not permitted to be stored locally, and there are fewer development tools available on laptops.
+At my workplace, most coding tasks must be performed on a remote workstation (or a browser-based IDE) due to policies prohibiting local storage of source code and the limited development tools available on company laptops.

-To use Emacs for coding, I need to access the remote workstation through SSH or a remote desktop connection.
-I have tried various solutions, such as Tramp, Chrome Remote Desktop, GTK Broadway, xpra, and wprs.
-However, these solutions are either buggy, heavy, or slow.
-Ultimately, I have settled on the terminal-based approach using SSH and Tmux.
+Coding with Emacs on a remote workstation requires access via SSH or a remote desktop connection.
+I have experienced with various solutions, including Tramp, Chrome Remote Desktop, GTK Broadway, xpra, and wprs.
+However, these proved buggy, resource-intensive, or slow.
+Consequently, I settled on the reliable terminal-based approach using SSH and Tmux.

 Issues

-Over time, I discovered solutions and workarounds for these issues, and started to enjoy some extra benefits I was not expecting.
+Over time, I discovered solutions and workarounds for these issues and began to enjoy some extra benefits I had not expected:

-- Provides a more native terminal experience via Tmux multiplexing (compared to
+• Providing a more native terminal experience via Tmux multiplexing (compared to vterm, shell, etc).

 Solutions